Comerstar/0cam1/README.md

 <br>

 ### 3.3 - Trivialisation
 What happens when we want to reset a value to its value before any assignments?
 The answer is we can use trivialisation to trivially reset a name to its trivial value.
 The trivialisation namespace is trivially the empty set.
-Assigning to the trivialisation operator trivially trivialises the name, such as in the following code:
+Assigning to trivialisation trivially trivialises the name, and can be trivially done with multiple names are once, such as in the following code:
 ```
 1 = 2, 2 = 3, 3 = 4, 5 = 7, 6 = 8, 4 = 9, Made a bit of a mess, and want to clear it up
 1, 2, 3, 4, 5, 6,                         Pre trivialisation